 It turns out the connection a kid needs to feel with his parents in order to open up and talk to them is cemented long before the teen years.
 Julie Romanowski, a parenting coach in Vancouver, says communication skills are built even in infancy and toddlerhood. source

-And if you’re wondering how you connect and communicate with your little ones, if you’ve ever heard the phrase, “Mommy will you play with me?” you just heard it.
+And if you’re wondering how to connect and communicate with your little ones, if you’ve ever heard the phrase, “Mommy will you play with me?” you just heard it.

-Toddlers and small children talk, share, and connect with us through play.
-I personally am not the mom who loves “playing with my kids” but it’s a necessary sacrifice that seals the path for open and healthy communication down the road.
+Toddlers and small children talk, share, and connect with us through fun and play.
+I personally am not the mom who loves “playing with my kids”, but it’s a necessary sacrifice that seals the path for open and healthy communication down the road.

-We need to break our bad communication habits now and work to develop healthy ones that create openness in our relationship with our children.
+We need to break our bad communication habits now and work to develop healthy ones that create openness in our relationships with our children.

 Our Highest Priority as Parents

 I believe one of our highest priorities as parents, beyond feeding and clothing, is to win our child’s heart.
 If you have a person’s heart, you have everything you need to be in a healthy and thriving relationship.

 And it’s every parent on the planet’s goal to be in a healthy and thriving relationship with their child that lasts a lifetime.